joelverhagen/joelverhagen.com/_posts/2014-11-23-more-control-in-httpclient-redirects.md

 Well, I focused on the problem at hand and implemented a delegating handler that overrides the built-in redirects, allowing you to put redirection anywhere you want in your client pipeline.

 For now the code is in [a GitHub Gist](https://gist.github.com/joelverhagen/3be85bc0d5733756befa).
 If I find myself needing it in a lot of different projects or some of my readers would like it in a more accessible form, I could consider wrapping it up in a NuGet package.
-Let me know in the comments below.

 Oh, and by default <code class="inline">RedirectingHandler</code> disables redirection in your inner <code class="inline">HttpClientHandler</code>.
 There are some other options on the handler that are worth looking at.
 Also, mad props to Kenneth Reitz's Python [<code class="inline">requests</code>](https://github.com/kennethreitz/requests) library, which I ported for the redirect rules.